egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 ###### Data forms (represented at `dataForms` namespace)

 All form sections we require investor to fill.
 They're presented on next page after guide, marked as step `1` (guide is treated as step `0`).
-`dataForms.map` has predefined all possible data form sections, the final set of forms that is displayed ot the user is accessible at `dataForms.applicable`
+`dataForms.map` has predefined all possible data form sections, the final set of forms that is displayed at the user is accessible at `dataForms.applicable`

 ###### Requirement uploads (represented at `requirementUploads` namespace)